How the coronavirus has hit global sport - France 24

 RUGBY UNION

--- The Six Nations match between Italy and England in Rome on March 14 as well as this Saturday's Ireland v Italy duel in Dublin have been cancelled.
+-- The Six Nations match between Italy and England in Rome on March 14 as well as Saturday's Ireland v Italy duel in Dublin were cancelled.

--- Scotland's women's Six Nations match against France was postponed Friday after a Scottish player tested positive for the coronavirus.
-The game had been scheduled to take place in Glasgow on Saturday.
+-- Scotland's women's Six Nations match against France was postponed after a Scottish player tested positive for the coronavirus.

--- Sevens World Series tournaments in Hong Kong on April 3-5 and Singapore the following weekend postponed.
+-- Sevens World Series tournaments in Hong Kong on April 3-5 and Singapore the following weekend have been postponed.

 CRICKET